matthewsanner/matthewsanner/README.md

 👋 Hi, I’m Matthew Sanner!

-- 🌴I am a bootcamped and self-taught freelance web developer!
-Reach out if you need help creating a website for your business, or streamlining your workflow.
+- 🌴I am a bootcamped and self-taught freelance web developer, IT consultant, and cybersecurity specialist, currently attending Western Governors University for my bachelor's in software engineering.
+Reach out if you need help creating a website for your business, streamlining your workflow, or managing your cybersecurity.
 Check [my website](https://matthewsanner.com) for more information and my portfolio.
 I'm also seeking employment so please connect with me on [LinkedIn](https://www.linkedin.com/in/matthew-sanner2/)!

-- 🐰I help run the Code Bunnies peer programming network.
-We host events to share our code and support our peers on our coding journeys.
-Find us on our [LinkedIn](https://www.linkedin.com/groups/14100375/) and our [Discord](https://discord.gg/SsefNmP5YP)!

 - 📝 Flashy- a flashcard Node.js web app with full CRUD, authentication, authorization, sessions, and security using MongoDB and Express.js.
 Try out [the app](https://flashy-vgut.onrender.com/) and check out [the code](https://github.com/matthewsanner/flashcard-app).